 Alex Murdaugh goes on trial in 2021 killings of wife, son

-As his life unraveled over the past two years, disgraced South Carolina attorney Alex Murdaugh didn't fight giving up his law license and said he made plenty of mistakes tied to missing client money and a financial mess that led to 100 criminal charges.
+As his life unraveled over the past two years, disgraced South Carolina attorney Alex Murdaugh didn’t fight giving up his law license and admitted plenty of mistakes tied to missing client money and a financial mess that led to 100 criminal charges.

-But he has adamantly insisted, from the moment he found the bodies of his wife and youngest son both shot multiple times at the family's estate in June 2021, that he was not the killer.
-Beginning Monday, it will be up to 12 jurors to decide if they agree.
+But he has adamantly insisted, from the moment he found the bodies of his wife and youngest son shot multiple times at the family’s estate in June 2021, that he was not the killer.
+Soon, it will be up to 12 jurors to decide if they agree.

+Former SC attorney Alex Murdaugh to be charged in connection with murders of wife, son, family says

-Lawyers expect jury selection to last several days before testimony begins.
-It took state agents 13 months of investigation to charge Murdaugh with two counts of murder, and a judge has set aside three weeks for the trial.
-Murdaugh insisted on the trial as soon as possible.
+State agents investigated for 13 months before charging Murdaugh with two counts of murder in July, and a judge has set aside three weeks for the trial.
+Murdaugh, who has been in jail on financial crimes charges since October 2021, insisted on the trial as soon as possible.

 Here’s an overview of the trial and the scene surrounding it as hundreds of lawyers and their support staff, reporters and true crime enthusiasts are expected to swell Colleton County’s population of 38,000 in the rural, southern part of the state.